couchbase/couchnode/README.md

 Finally, to build the API reference for the project, run `make docs` from the root directory, and a docs folder will be created with the api reference.

+# Support & Additional Resources

+If you found an issue, please file it in our [JIRA](https://issues.couchbase.com/projects/JSCBC/issues/).

+The Couchbase Discord server is a place where you can collaborate about all things Couchbase.
+Connect with others from the community, learn tips and tricks, and ask questions.
+[Join Discord and contribute](https://discord.com/invite/sQ5qbPZuTh).

+You can ask questions in our [forums](https://forums.couchbase.com/).

 ## License

 Copyright 2013 Couchbase Inc.